devopsinsiders/PyTodoBackendMonolith/Readme.md

 ## Step 2: Update Connection String

 Edit the `app.py` file to update the `connection_string` variable with the appropriate connection details for your SQL Server database.
+ODBC wali connection string use karna hai..

 ## Step 3: Run Below Commands to make the application running